lancemitrex/tt-fpga-hdl-demo/README.md

 This Project is a 'simple' project for inexperienced FPGA and/or inexperienced Verilog programmers.
 The project reads the INPUT DIP Switch on the Tiny Tapeout Demo Board and outputs the value, properly formatted Hex character, to the 7-Segment display which is also on the Tiny Tapeout Demo Board.

+The remainder of this README.md outlines the process utilized for this project.

 # Overview